petertodd/python-merbinnertree/README.md

 python-merbinnertree
 ====================

-This Python3 library implements a form of Merklized Binary Radix Tree called a "Merbinner Tree".
+This Python3 library implements a form of Merklized Binary Prefix Tree called a "Merbinner Tree".
 Like a standard merkle tree a Merbinner Tree is a cryptographic data structure that securely and efficiently commits a set of items such that the existence of a given item in the set can be efficiently